 Prince William Sound herring may succumb to starvation during their first winter.
-They apparently are unable to accumulate fat reserves sufficient to last the period of relative poor food availability during the long Alaskan winter.
+They apparently are unable to accumulate fat reserves sufficient to last the period of relatively poor food availability during the long Alaskan winter.
 Past and current studies show that herring lose much of their accumulated energy between November and March, and suggest that in order to survive winter, herring need a certain level of energy before winter sets in.

-Herring are collected from a total of eight sites throughout Prince William Sound using gillnets deployed by researchers and also former commercial herring fishermen.
-Samples are being collected in November and March to allow for comparison of energy levels in herring prior to and just after the depth of winter in Alaska.
+To better understand over-winter survival, we looked at the energy content of herring and their main food sources.
+Herring were collected from a total of eight sites throughout Prince William Sound using gillnets deployed by Prince William Sound Science Center staff and former commercial herring fishermen.
+Samples were collected in November and March during the first project period and in the second, samples were collected each month from September to June.
+This allowed us to compare energy levels in herring prior to and just after the depth of winter in Alaska.